Skip to content

 Cost per hour of sofa use.

-Calculate cost per use of a sofa over its expected life and typical daily hours of use.
-Enter sofa price and years for an instant result.
+Calculate cost per use of a sofa over its expected life and typical daily hours of use — small upfront price doesn't always mean cheap per sit.

 What this tool does